kapouer/window-page/README.md

 * Page[chain](fn)
   runs fn right now if the chain is reached, or wait the chain to be run
 * Page[`un${chain}`](fn)
-  removes fn from a chain
+  removes fn from a chain, mostly needed for custom elements.

 Functions listening for a given stage are run serially.